 Massive Russia quake highlights need for more emergency funding globally, says Project Rescue

-The potential destruction of the 8.8 earthquake that struck Russia, has highlighted the desperate need for new funding models for emergency response globally.
+Destruction and fear caused by the Russian earthquake, has highlighted the need for new funding models for emergency response globally, says Project $RESCUE

 The magnitude 8.8 earthquake – the equal sixth biggest ever recorded - struck near the Kamchatka Peninsula in Russia on 29 July 2025 at 23:24 Coordinated Universal Time (UTC).